20th Annual Destination College - New Hampshire's Statewide College Planning Event

 Explore the role standardized testing (SAT and ACT) plays in the college admission process.
 An expert from NHHEAF will share FREE test prep resources to help maximize your individual score potential.

-Services for Students with Learning Differences
+Support Services for Students with LD

 504?
 IEP?
 LD?
 College advisors discuss ways in which campus support services can help motivated students excel.